ray5273/comentario/README.md

 * **Statistics**\
   Comentario collects and displays statistics on views and comments.
 It includes high-level depersonalised data, such as country, language, OS, browser, and device type.
 The statistical data can be viewed per-domain or for the entire system.
 * **Data import/export**\
-  Comments and users can be easily imported from Disqus, WordPress, Commento.
+  Comments and users can be easily imported from Disqus, WordPress, Commento/Commento++.
 Existing data can also be exported as a JSON file.

 ## FAQ